sithhell/talks/parallel_19_21_02/slides.md

 ## The future on fibers
 ### Unleashing the power

-* Implement future on top of fiber primitives & executio resources
+* Implement future on top of fiber primitives & execution resources

 * Implement support to attach continuations